 Construction Administration Phase and Closing Out the Revit Model

-In this article, we will examine the responsibilities of the design team during the construction process.
+In this article, we'll examine the responsibilities of the design team during the construction process.

 We will also explore how the Revit model becomes a digital instruction manual for the construction administration phase.
 We will also show how a flexible database can supplement this documentation.